 To get involved, please send details of your general availability (e.g. every second Wednesday) to firstname.lastname@example.org

-The Theatre503 Resident Assistant Producer (RAP) Trainee Scheme is a six month placement offering a unique insight into the workings of a new writing theatre.
+Our Resident Assistant Producer (RAP) trainee scheme is a six month placement offering a unique insight into the workings of a new writing theatre.
 RAPs will have the opportunity to train in all areas of theatre producing – literary selection, programming, budgeting, fundraising, casting, and marketing – as well as playing a crucial role in the day to day running of the venue.
-They will train with the Producer, Artistic and Executive Directors and the Literary team.
 The scheme is ideal for those who have a commitment to a career in theatre producing or arts management and are looking for access to the industry.
 Previous RAPS have gone on to have successful careers in everything from independent producing and casting to programming in major venues.

-Due to current funding, this is an unpaid trainee role with a small, monthly contribution towards travel costs (£60 p/m).
-In order to fully benefit from the scheme, the role would ideally suit someone who can undertake three days per week with some evening/weekend responsibilities but hours are flexible to allow candidates to support themselves and/or childcare throughout the scheme.
+Due to current funding, this is an unpaid trainee role with a small, monthly contribution towards travel costs (£60 p/m, based on 3 days p/w).
+To fully benefit from the scheme, the role would ideally suit someone who can undertake three days per week with some evening/weekend responsibilities, but hours are flexible to allow candidates to support themselves and any dependents.